kasleiden/kasleiden.gitlab.io/_staff_members_en/052-bianca.md

 nameid: bianca
 layout: teammember
 name: DR. BIANCA BOYER
-title: Senior advisor and healthcare psychologist
+title: Senior advisor and health care psychologist
 group: team
-summary: Bianca is a senior advisor at the knowledge center and a healthcare psychologist.
+summary: Bianca is a senior advisor at the knowledge center and a health care psychologist.
 She is also an assistant professor at the Department of Development and Educational Psychology at Leiden University.
 image: /img/bianca.jpg
 ---

-Bianca is a senior advisor at the knowledge center and a healthcare psychologist.
+Bianca is a senior advisor at the knowledge center and a health care psychologist.
 She is also an assistant professor at the Department of Development and Educational Psychology at Leiden University.